MeminErkenekenXD/Marvelous-Top-Down-Racing-Game/README.md

 The car turns better when the player releases throttle , and it turns even better while braking.
 However these actions reduces speed.
 In order to take sharp turns without losing speed, the player must master drifting.
-Drifting allows car to turn without losing speed.
+Drifting allows the car to turn without losing speed.

+Both of these system goes hand in hand where skilled players are rewarded for understanding and mastering the cars,tracks and system.